+The Node Editor has no representation of time.
+It shows how image data is processed.
 Under the viewers, a time ruler shows the duration of the current effect.
-Dragging the red playhead in the time ruler moves to different frames just like when you drag the jog bar under the source or timeline viewer in the edit page.
+Dragging the red playhead in the time ruler moves to different frames just as when dragging the jog bar under the source or timeline viewer in the edit page.

 TIP By default, the time ruler and all time fields on the Fusion page display frame numbers.
-To display timecode, choose Fusion > Fusion settings, and in the defaults panel, configure the Fusion page to do so.
+To display timecode, choose Fusion > Fusion Settings, and in the Defaults panel, configure the Fusion page to do so.

-The time ruler shows the entire source clip length, and the yellow lines indicate the render range, which is that portion of that clip actually used in the edit or cut page timeline.
+The time ruler shows the entire source clip length, and the yellow lines indicate the render range, which is that portion of that clip actually used in the timeline for final rendering.